In this project by composer and educator Kay Charlton, we offer a step-by-step guide to creating a song as a class.

 - Contrasting dynamics – perhaps the chorus is loud and the middle 8 is quiet.
 Does your song fade out (diminuendo) or does it get louder at the end (crescendo)?

-- Timbre – feature the unique sound of an instrument – perhaps some instruments drop out in a section and then come back in again – this can be very effective
+- Timbre – feature the unique sound of an instrument – perhaps some instruments drop out in a section and then come back in again?

 - Solos – do you have instrumentalists who could feature on the melody, or improvise?